a-l-h/splunk-app-proper-alerts/doc/macros.rst

 getServiceRequest
 -----------------

-This macro is used in ``Update KV Store lookup`` to perform extract the service request from alert's description field.
+This macro is used in ``Update KV Store lookup`` report to perform extract the service request from alert's description field.

 This a common practice to add service request reference(s) to alert's description.